 Unusual files appear on your server?
 Wondering how to find PHP or ASP files added or modified without your knowledge?
-Here I show you a simple trick to discover this kind of intrusion.
+Here I show you a simple trick to detect this kind of intrusion.

-Knowing that a website contains more than hundreds of files stored in dozens of folders, browsing all the files on the site and reading the hundreds of lines of code / file to detect any new code is downright impossible.
+Knowing that a website contains more than hundreds of files stored in dozens of folders, going through all the files on the site and reading the hundreds of lines of code/file to detect possible new code is downright impossible.

 However, how do you manage to monitor in a structured way that such and such a file has not been modified on your server?